sanjayrawat1/bookshop/edge-service/README.md

 Ingress controllers are applications that are usually built using reverse proxies like NGINX, HAProxy, or Envoy.
 Some examples are Ambassador Emissary, Contour, and Ingress NGINX.

 In our local environment, we'll need some additional configuration to make the routing work.
-For the Polar Bookshop example, we'll use Ingress NGINX
+For the Bookshop example, we'll use Ingress NGINX
 (https://github.com/kubernetes/ingress-nginx) in both environments.

 Since we use minikube to manage a local Kubernetes cluster, we can rely on a built-in add-on to enable the Ingress functionality based on Ingress NGINX.